This article originally appeared on VICE Mexico

 "That video was recorded well over a year ago," says Ber.
-We're sitting in her living room in São Paulo, where she's invited me hoping I can help her disprove the "little pass challenge" story that made the rounds a few weeks ago.
+We're sat in her living room in São Paulo, where she's invited me hoping I can help her disprove the 'little pass challenge' story that made the rounds a few weeks ago.
 "It was a bad joke in a WhatsApp chat that got taken completely out of context."

-"On the 17th of September, a friend told me he'd been sent a WhatsApp video of me doing coke by a random acquaintance—a man from Ecuador who lives in Miami," Ber continued.
+"On September 17, a friend told me he'd been sent a WhatsApp video of me doing coke by a random acquaintance – a man from Ecuador who lives in Miami," Ber continued.
 "I didn't think too much of it.
 I assumed it would just stay between friends of friends.
 But then the next day, another friend called to say his friend had also been sent the video on WhatsApp."

-In the article, Ber is described as "a blonde, good-looking young woman standing in front of a beautiful private landscape," wearing an "expensive black dress and jewelry."
+In the article, Ber is described as "a blonde, good-looking young woman standing in front of a beautiful private landscape", wearing an "expensive black dress and jewellery."

 "I bought that dress for less than $20.
-The jewels I was wearing were a pair of earrings that my mom gave me and my engagement ring.
-I was all dressed up because I was on my way to a friend's wedding in a hotel in Nayarit," Ber explains.
+The jewels I was wearing were a pair of earrings that my mum gave me and my engagement ring.
+I was all dressed up because I was on my way to a friend's wedding in a hotel in Nayarit," she explains.
 It seems as if someone at SDP Noticias just assumed Ber was wealthy and that was enough for both local and international media to reuse the information without ever bothering to question it.
-Once the SDP article was published, the story spiraled out of control.
+Once the SDP article was published, the story spiralled out of control.

-On September 26, news anchor Danielle Dhiturbide presented a report on the trend on local TV station Televisa.
-The report featured an interview with someone who many assumed to be Betty—Ber's friend from the second video.
+On the 26th of September, news anchor Danielle Dhiturbide presented a report on the trend on local TV station Televisa.
+The report featured an interview with someone who many assumed to be Betty – Ber's friend from the second video.

 "Betty was never interviewed," says Ber.
 "They talked to some girl via Skype and blurred her face.
 The girl claimed she did it because of peer pressure and somehow everyone assumed Betty and that girl were the same person.
 But the girl in the video said she was 18.
 Betty and I are 30."